Outdoor Bench with Arbor

 A long while back - like last summer - my friend Gina saw this child's arbor bench project I posted (worked on with my good friend Kirsten from The Crafting Chicks)

-And my friend Gina from Lady Goats saw this pergola I designed for the Home Depot/Ryobi commercial (plans are available here) and asked if we could style the arbor bench like it.
+My friend Gina from Lady Goats saw this pergola I designed (plans are available here) and asked if we could style the arbor bench like it.

 Dimensions